bibinc1982/Accela/README.md

 ## Description

-Adding person and related address for each person using rest endpoints.
-Each person can have more than one address .
+The service is just a simple person and related address review REST service.Each person can have more than one address .
 Person and address can be deleted or updated.
 As address can't exist with out person , when person is deleted address linked with the person will also get deleted.
 We can view the persons as a list or individually  passing the Id.
 Address can be viewed  individually or all the address linked to a person.
+It uses an in-memory database (H2) to store the data.
+You can also do with a relational database like MySQL or PostgreSQL.
+If your database connection properties work, you can call some REST endpoints defined in ```com.interview.accela.controller.AddressController``` and ```com.interview.accela.controller.PersonController```  on **port 8080**. (see below)

 #### Technologies
 - Java 11